codebasereader/cursor-landing-page/README.md

-Nice work 👌 recreating the **Cursor landing page using only HTML & CSS** is actually a solid flex.
-Let’s package it cleanly and professionally for your **README.md** so anyone opening the repo immediately understands the value.

-Below is a **ready-to-paste README.md** you can use (you can tweak wording if you want).

----

 # 🚀 Cursor Landing Page Clone (HTML & CSS)

 A pixel-accurate recreation of the **Cursor** landing page built **entirely with HTML and CSS**, focusing on clean structure, responsive layouts, and modern UI styling — **no JavaScript, no frameworks**.